 Another cool area to explore full of fun things to do in Rochester including great shops, restaurants, bars, and pretty houses is Park Avenue.

-Another spot, especially if you’re looking for a great souvenir or gift from your weekend in Rochester, is Stever’s Candy.
+Another spot, especially if you’re looking for a great souvenir or gift from your weekend in Rochester, is Stever’s Candies.
 This family-owned and operated candy shop has been a local favorite since 1946 with sweet treats like salt water taffy, fudge, fruit truffles, and other delicious confectionaries.

 Lamberton Conservatory at Highland Park